goatgirl86/15_R_MechaCar_Statistical_Analysis/README.md

 ### Test One
 -	Metrics Tested - Vehicle Cost by Competitor
--	Hypotheses - Null: No difference in average vehicle cost between MechaCar and competitor(s), Alternative: There is a difference.
+-	Hypotheses - Null: No difference in average vehicle cost between MechaCar and competitor(s), Alternate: There is a difference.
 -	Statistical Test Performed - Two Sample T-Test if MechaCar is being compared to only one competitor.
 One-Way ANOVA if there are two or more competitors.
 Both of these tests assess differences in means between two or more populations.
 I like this test because some consumers may specifically be looking vehicle cost (and potential need for financial).
 -	Data Needed - Vehicle costs from different competitors

 ### Test TWo
 -	Metrics Tested - Vehicle Cost and Financing Rates by Competitor
--	Hypotheses - Null: No difference in average vehicle cost or financing rates between MechaCar and competitor(s), Alternative: There is a difference.
+-	Hypotheses - Null: No difference in average vehicle cost or financing rates between MechaCar and competitor(s), Alternate: There is a difference.
 -	Statistical Test Performed - Two-Way ANOVA.
 This test can compare multiple independent variables (in this case vehicle type and competitor).
 I like this test because it elaborates on Test One by adding financing to the equation.
 -	Data Needed - Vehicle costs and financing rates from different competitors

 ### Test Three
 -	Metrics Tested - Miles per Gallon (MPG) by Vehicle Type (sedan, truck, SUV) and Competitor
--	Hypotheses - Null: No difference in average vehicle mileage by vehicle type or competitors, Alternative: There is a difference.
+-	Hypotheses - Null: No difference in average vehicle mileage by vehicle type or competitors, Alternate: There is a difference.
 -	Statistical Test Performed - Two-Way ANOVA.
 This test can compare multiple independent variables (in this case vehicle type and competitor).
 I like this test because some consumers may specifically be looking for for a fuel efficient, family vehicle.
 -	Data Needed - MPG and vehicle types from different competitors

 ### Test Four
 -	Metrics Tested - Frequency of Transmission Type (AWD, 4-Wheel Drive, Front-Wheel Drive) by Competitor
--	Hypotheses - Null: No difference in number of each transmission-type between competitors, Alternative: There is a difference.
+-	Hypotheses - Null: No difference in number of each transmission-type between competitors, Alternate: There is a difference.
 -	Statistical Test Performed – Chi Squared Test.
 This test can compare frequencies of categorical data.
 I like this test because some consumers may specifically be looking for an AWD or 4-wheel drive vehicle.
 -	Data Needed – Numbers of vehicles with each transmission type for each competitor

 ### Test Five
 -	Metrics Tested - Frequency of Used vs New Vehicles in Inventory by Competitor
--	Hypotheses - Null: No difference in number of used and new cars between competitors, Alternative: There is a difference.
+-	Hypotheses - Null: No difference in number of used and new cars between competitors, Alternate: There is a difference.
 -	Statistical Test Performed – Chi Squared Test.
 This test can compare frequencies of categorical data.
 I like this test because some consumers may specifically be looking for an used vehicle.
 -	Data Needed – Numbers of vehicles that are used vs new for each competitor

 ### Test Six
 -	Metrics Tested - Customer Rating vs Vehicle Cost, Maintenance Benefits (free oil changes), ratio of new to used cars on the lot, and safety ratings for each Competitor
--	Hypotheses - Null: No correlation between variables, Alternative: There is a correlation between at least two of the variables
+-	Hypotheses - Null: No correlation between variables, Alternate: There is a correlation between at least two of the variables
 -	Statistical Test Performed – Correlation Matrix.
 This test can determine the strength of correlation (if any) between multiple variables.
 Can be used to determine the need for additional statistical tests.
 -	Data Needed - Customer Rating vs Vehicle Cost, Maintenance Benefits (free oil changes), number of new and used cars on the lot, and safety ratings for each Competitor.